OCIoficial/ocimatic/ocimatic/resources/task-skel/testplan/README.md

 ## Multi-test Script

-Normally, a script generates a single test case, and then it's used multiple times in the testplan.
+Normally, a script generates a single test case.
+Then, it can be used multiple times in the testplan.
 This is convenient because it lets you focus on the properties of a single test when writing the script and defer to the testplan how to use it coherently to form the dataset.
 However, sometimes it is convenient to generate a set of test cases programmatically.
 For example, if a subtask has a